ziyoung/better-wilcom-docs/wilcom-docs/Lettering/lettering_edit/Reshape_letters.md

 ## To reshape letters...

-1Select the lettering object and click Reshape Object.
+1. Select the lettering object and click Reshape Object.

-2Click the letter outline.
+2. Click the letter outline.
 Control points appear around the outline.
 Selectively turn off control points as required.

 ![lettering_edit00053.png](assets/lettering_edit00053.png)

-3Select reshape nodes by any of the following means:
+3. Select reshape nodes by any of the following means:

 - Drag a [selection marquee](../../glossary/glossary) around the reshape nodes you require.
 - To select multiple nodes, hold down Ctrl or Shift as you select.

 ![lettering_edit00056.png](assets/lettering_edit00056.png)

-4Reshape the letter like any other object and press Enter.
+4. Reshape the letter like any other object and press Enter.

 ![lettering_edit00059.png](assets/lettering_edit00059.png)

 Tip: Press Spacebar to toggle between selected corner and curve reshape-nodes.

-5Adjust stitch angles as required and press Enter.
+5. Adjust stitch angles as required and press Enter.

 ![lettering_edit00062.png](assets/lettering_edit00062.png)

 Tip: Holding down the Ctrl key, click the outline wherever you want to place an additional stitch angle.

-6Adjust entry/exit points as required and press Enter.
+6. Adjust entry/exit points as required and press Enter.

 ![lettering_edit00065.png](assets/lettering_edit00065.png)

-7Press Esc to finish.
+7. Press Esc to finish.

 ![ReshapeLetters0.png](assets/ReshapeLetters0.png)